Kaiser-Yang/blink-cmp-git/README.md

 vim.api.nvim_set_hl(0, 'BlinkCmpKind' ..
 'Commit', { default = false, fg = '#a6e3a1' })
 ```

-### How to customize different icons for open, closed, and merged pull requests or issues?
+Besides, you can also customize different highlight for open, closed,
+and merged pull requests or issues.

 By default, `blink-cmp-git` will only fetch the open pull requests or issues.
 So you should
 customize the `api` parameters to fetch all states.